SchoolIzBoring/Unblock-Mania-/README.md

 # Unblock-Mania

-Unblocked Websites is an Open Source tool Website for school that includes games, proxies, tools, and more
+Unblock Mania is an new and improved Unblocked Game Sites that has laods of games, proxies, exploits, and a cool ui.
+Use this at anytime and make sure to support me by leaving a star.